Judge to consider releasing videos related to Kraft’s solicitation case

 WEST PALM BEACH, Fla.
-(WHDH) — A judge could decide on Friday to release video that prosecutors say shows New England Patriots owner Robert Kraft paying for and receiving sexual acts at a Florida massage parlor.
+(WHDH) — A judge could decide on Friday to release videos that prosecutors say show New England Patriots owner Robert Kraft paying for and receiving sexual acts at a Florida massage parlor.

 Attorneys for Kraft, who is one of 24 men charged in the solicitation case, had filed a motion to suppress any videos of Kraft, claiming that the cameras the officers hid inside the Orchids of Asia Day Spa violated constitutional privacy protections.